 This is a tough one too.
 Plants (especially vegetables) typically need an average of 6 hours of sun every day.
 Having said that, some plants like root vegetables can handle some shade.
 Additionally, you do not want to burn the plants.
 Not helpful either.
 If shade is a problem, can you move your plants to containers?
 Or can you trim your trees and shrubs to eek out as much sunlight as possible?

 This actually turned out to be quite wise because the one part of our yard which seemed to be the most natural place to put the greenhouse was the worst for sunlight.
-The greenhouse needs to have a long side facing east without any obstruction.
+The greenhouse needs to have a long side facing south without any obstruction.
 We had to do some serious thinking and maneuvering to make that happen but my plants are doing great in there.

 Now that you’ve got the scoop…

 Well, now you know how to solve the problem of vegetable plant leaves turning yellow.
 There is not one simple answer but thankfully there are fixes and remedies for all of the issues.

 - For a nitrogen deficiency, supplement with either compost with manure in it or fish emulsion.